Universal Cardy-Like Behavior of 3D Partition Functions from Supersymmetric Localization

-The 2d $\mathcal{N} = (2,2)$ effective theory with the chiral multiplets $\Phi_i$ and the vector multiplet $\mathcal{V}$ is given by the action \be S_{TFT} = \int_{\Sigma_g} d^2 x\, \sqrt{g} \left(- 2 f_{1 \bar{1} a} \frac{\partial \mathcal{W}}{\partial \sigma_a} + \widetilde{\Lambda}^a_{\bar{1}}\, \Lambda^b_1\, \frac{\partial^2 \mathcal{W}}{\partial \sigma_a\, \partial \sigma_b} \right) + \frac{i}{2} \int_{\Sigma_g} d^2 x\, \sqrt{g}\, \Omega (\sigma)\, R\, , \ee where $\mathcal{W}$ and $\Omega$ are the twisted superpotential and the effective dilaton, respectively.
+The 2d $\mathcal{N} = (2,2)$ effective theory with the chiral multiplets $\Phi_i$ and the vector multiplet $\mathcal{V}$ is given by the action \be S_{TFT} = \int_{\Sigma_g} d^2 x\, \sqrt{g} \left(- 2 f_{1 \bar{1} a} \frac{\partial \mathcal{W}}{\partial \sigma_a} + \widetilde{\Lambda}^a_{\bar{1}}\, \Lambda^b_1\, \frac{\partial^2 \mathcal{W}}{\partial \sigma_a\, \partial \sigma_b} \right) + \frac{i}{2} \int_{\Sigma_g} d^2 x\, \sqrt{g}\, \widetilde{\Omega} (\sigma)\, R\, , \ee where $\mathcal{W}$ and $\widetilde{\Omega}$ are the twisted superpotential and the effective dilaton, respectively.
 Here, $\Lambda^b_1$, $\widetilde{\Lambda}^a_{\bar{1}}$ and $f_{1 \bar{1} a}$ are components of a twisted chiral multiplet $\Sigma = -i D_- \widetilde{D}_+ \mathcal{V}$: \be \Sigma = \left(\sigma,\, \Lambda_1,\, - \widetilde{\Lambda}_{\bar{1}},\, -4\, f_{1 \bar{1}} \right)\, . \ee

-Given the 2d data composed of a twisted superpotential $\mathcal{W}$ and an effective dilaton $\Omega$, we can compute the partition function of the 3d $\mathcal{N}=2$ gauge theory with the A-twist.
+Given the 2d data composed of a twisted superpotential $\mathcal{W}$ and an effective dilaton $\widetilde{\Omega}$, we can compute the partition function of the 3d $\mathcal{N}=2$ gauge theory on a curved background.
 Indeed, the ingredients needed are: the handle-gluing operator, the fibering operator, and the flux operators (including the gauge magnetic flux and the flavor flux):